alexcoder04/friendly/README.md

 [![Stars](https://img.shields.io/github/stars/alexcoder04/friendly)](https://github.com/alexcoder04/friendly/stargazers)
 [![Contributors](https://img.shields.io/github/contributors-anon/alexcoder04/friendly)](https://github.com/alexcoder04/friendly/graphs/contributors)

-A small library with functions I use all the time in my projects.
+A library with functions I use all the time in my projects.

 Also useful if you are starting to learn Go and are annoyed by implementing basic things in your project all the time.

 ## Install and Use